slamdev/openapi-spring-generator/README.md

 ## Motivation

-In a microservice world you need to provide some communication layer between your services.
-If you are choosing REST API the workflow is usually the following: in service **A**(producer) you create REST controllers and some DTOs to describe you API.
-In service **B**(consumer) you create the same DTOs and some code to call the **A**'s endpoints.
-If requirements are changed you need to make modifications in both services.
-If there are multiple consumers there is a big chance that you forgot to modify one of them.
+In a microservice world you need to provide a communication layer between your services.
+Doesnt matter you go with sync (HTTP) or async (PubSub) way, you need to maintain a contract between two sides.

-The AIM of this plugin is to solve this issue and to generate some boilerplate for you communication layer.
+This plugin generates code for DTOs as well as interfaces\services for HTTP client\server and PubSub consumer\producer based on the OpenApi v2\v3 spec file.

+Whenever the spec file is changed, generated code is changed as well, thus allowing you to catch and contract incompatibilities in the runtime.

 ## Usage